cclint/handmade-hero/README.md

 Big thanks to *Casey Muratori* for your time and effort in developing this project.

 # Day 1: Setting Up the Windows Build
-* Install Visual Studio 2019 and Code::Blocks
+* Install Visual Studio 2019 and Code::Blocks (Code::Blocks is not required, I'm using this instead of the dreadful VS)
 * WinMain: Entry of Windows program